SM CDO Downtown: History

 On June 9, almost a month after the mall's opening, SM opened the fifth level of the mall, making all levels open to the public.
 The opening was attended by City Mayor Oscar Moreno, together with some city officials, as well as some SM officials.
 The fifth level consists of shops, homegrown restaurants, along with the Sky Garden and Sky Hall.
 The Sky Hall is still closed to the public.
-The first bowling center in Northern Mindanao opened on the 5th level as well nearly two years later on May 4, 2019.
+The first bowling center in Northern Mindanao opened on the 4th level as well nearly two years later on May 4, 2019.

-On October 17, 2018, the BPO tower is finally open for leasing.
+On October 17, 2018, the BPO tower was finally opened for leasing.

+On April 2, 2023, the mall was renamed to simply as SM CDO Downtown as part of a rebranding by SM Supermalls to unify other premier malls that don't carry the "Premier" branding.

 Features

-The five-storey mall features anchor stores like The SM Store with three levels of shopping space, SM Supermarket, SM Bowling, and SM Cinemas, with seven theaters.
+The five-storey mall features anchor stores like SM Store with three levels of shopping space, SM Supermarket and SM Cinema, with seven theaters.
 It has service centers, specialty stores and restaurants and indoor parking spaces.